 2. Slice steak with the grain into 2-inch-wide strips.
 Then slice the strips across the grain into 1/8-inch-thick slices

-3. Whisk together soy sauce, cornstarch, wine, sugar and black pepper in medium bowl.
+3. Whisk together soy sauce, cornstarch, wine, sugar, and black pepper in a medium bowl.
 Add beef and mix well.

-5. Add remaining oil to pan and increase heat to high.
+5. Add remaining oil to the pan and increase heat to high.
 Add ginger and stir until oil is hot and ginger sizzles.
-Add onion and stir constantly 1 minute.
-Stir beef mixture and add to pan.
-Cook, stirring until beef is not longer pink, about 2 minutes.
+Add onion and stir constantly for 1 minute.
+Stir the beef mixture and add to the pan.
+Cook, stirring until beef is no longer pink, about 2 minutes.

-6. Return beans and liquid to pan and stir until mixed well and heated thoroughly, about 30 seconds.
+6. Return beans and liquid to the pan and stir until mixed well and heated thoroughly for about 30 seconds.
 Discard ginger.
 Serves 4.